-- a) is for maintenance purposes undertaken in accordance with a management plan agreed to by the relevant environmental authority; or - b) occurs behind the development setback line. - Activity 22: The construction of a road outside urban areas - i.
-With a reserve wider than 13,5 metres; - ii.
-Where no reserve exists where the road is wider than 8 metres, or - iii.
-For which an EA was obtained for the route determination in terms of Activity 5 of GN 387 of 2006 or Activity 18 of GN 545 of 2010. - Activity 24: The transformation of land bigger than square 1000 metres in size, to residential, retail commercial, industrial or institutional use, where at the time of coming into effect of this Schedule or thereafter such land was zoned as open space, conservation or has an equivalent zoning.

-- Activity 27: The decommissioning of existing facilities or infrastructure, for: - i) electricity generation with a threshold of more than 10MW; - ii) Electricity transmission and distribution with a threshold of more than 132kV; - Activity 28: The expansion of or changes to existing facilities for any process or activity where such expansion or changes to will result in the need for a permit or license in terms of national or provincial legislation governing the release of emissions or pollution, excluding where the facility, process or activity is included in the list of waste management activities published in terms of section 19 of the National Environmental Management: Waste Act, 2008 (Act No. 59 of 2008) in which case that Act will apply. - Activity 29: The expansion of facilities for the generation of electricity where: - ii) Regardless the increased output of the facility, the development footprint will be increased by 1 hectare or more. - Activity 37: The expansion of facilities or infrastructure for the bulk transportation of water, sewage or storm water where - i) The facility or infrastructure is expanded by more than 1 000 metres in length; or - ii) Where the throughput capacity of the facility or infrastructure will be increased by 10% or more. - Activity 39: The expansion of - i) canals; - ii) channels; - iii) bridges; - iv) weirs; - v) bulk storm water outlet structures; - vi) marinas;
+- a) is for maintenance purposes undertaken in accordance with a management plan agreed to by the relevant environmental authority; or - b) occurs behind the development setback line. - Activity 22: The construction of a road outside urban areas: - i) With a reserve wider than 13,5 metres; - ii) Where no reserve exists where the road is wider than 8 metres, or - iii) For which an EA was obtained for the route determination in terms of Activity 5 of GN 387 of 2006 or Activity 18 of GN 545 of 2010. - Activity 28: The expansion of or changes to existing facilities for any process or activity where such expansion or changes to will result in the need for a permit or license in terms of national or provincial legislation governing the release of emissions or pollution, excluding where the facility, process or activity is included in the list of waste management activities published in terms of section 19 of the National Environmental Management: Waste Act, 2008 (Act No. 59 of 2008) in which case that Act will apply. - Activity 37: The expansion of facilities or infrastructure for the bulk transportation of water, sewage or storm water where - i) The facility or infrastructure is expanded by more than 1 000 metres in length; or ii) Where the throughput capacity of the facility or infrastructure will be increased by 10% or more.

+Activity 39: The expansion of -

+- i) canals;

+- ii) channels;

+- iii) bridges;

+- iv) weirs;

+- v) bulk storm water outlet structures;

+- vi) marinas;